sangamjagadish/creditcard_defaulters_pred/README.md

-## Concrete Compressive Strength Prediction
+## Credit Card Payment Defaulters Prediction

 #### Problem Statement:

-    The quality of concrete is determined by its compressive strength, which is measured using a conventional crushing test on a concrete cylinder.
-The strength of the concrete is also a vital aspect in achieving the requisite longevity.
-It will take 28 days to test strength, which is a long period.
-So, what will we do now?
-    We can save a lot of time and effort by using Data Science to estimate how much quantity of which raw material we need for acceptable compressive strength.
+    We are supposed to build a model, which can predict that whether a customer is going to default the credit card payment or not based on the historical credit card bill payments of the particular customer and it is a Binary Classification problem.

 #### Data Description

     The client will send data in multiple sets of files in batches at a given location.
-    Data will contain concrete ingredients names in eight columns.
-    The last column will have the compressive strength of concrete for different mix of ingredients .
+    Data will contain customer details and historical payments in 23 columns and in 24th column that is default payment next month will contail whether the customer is going to deafult or not.

-    Apart from training files, we laso require a "schema" file from the client, which contain all the relevant information about the training files such as:
+    Apart from training files, we also require a "schema" file from the client, which contain all the relevant information about the training files such as:

     Name of the files, Length of Date value in FileName, Length of Time value in FileName, NUmber of Columnns,